 Each assignment will be graded according to the following criteria:

 - Writing Quality: Write as if your work will be made available to parishioners with whom you will work, whether printed in a church newsletter or as a part of adult formation.
 These are essays intended to help you communicate clearly.
 Use professional grammar, spelling, and punctuation.

 - Focus: Make a single argument.
 Answer a specific question, wrestle with a particular text, method, or issue.
 Stay focused.
 The goal is not necessarily to address all related issues, but pick something and think about it well.

 - Content: Ensure your work engages with the content of the class.
 Pick an ethical method or framework discussed in class or addressed in the reading.
-Your essays should not simply state what you believe, but why, and how your reasoning fits within or is challenged by an ethical framework.
+Your essays should not simply state what you believe, but why, and how your reasoning fits within or is challenged by and ethical framework.

-- Format: All written material should be in 12pt, Times New Roman, double spaced.
+All written material should be in 12pt, Times New Roman, double spaced.
 Papers that go over the required length will be graded down a half a grade for every portion of page over the required length.
 There will be no exceptions to the length requirement.